Many people are bothered by tinnitus. They have undergone many tests but still can’t find the reason why they have this condition.

 In this article I would like to share my knowledge with you, and help you to find the cause of your tinnitus.

-1. What is tinnitus and its symptoms
+1. What is symptoms of tinnitus

 Tinnitus is a ringing condition in the inner ear, the ringing frequency can be dissimilar, it can be of high or low pitch, heavy or fine pitch.
 Some people relate tinnitus to insect sounds or loud airplanes.
 Many people of varying ages are diagnosed with tinnitus, many of whom are left untreated.
 The ringing condition comes and goes without notice, especially during the quietest time the ringing becomes more obvious, this can greatly impede one’s life-style, for example, affecting listening ability and sleep, resulting in restlessness whilst sitting up or lying down.

-3. Tinnitus due to Kidney disorder
+a.)
+Tinnitus due to Kidney disorder

 The kidneys are considered to be one of the vital organs causing tinnitus.
 In Chinese medicine the kidneys and ears have a close internal relationship because “the Kidneys open up to the ears”.
 The Kidneys are responsible for promoting Qi and Blood to the ears, and maintaining normal physiological functioning.
 When your Kidneys are disordered such as kidney yin weakness the ears are unable to receive adequate Blood and Qi from the Kidneys, resulting in tinnitus.